willtmc/proposal_builder/README.md

 - Optionally analyzes images in the source folder using GPT-4o multimodal capabilities to generate an inventory description.
 - Uses predefined text templates (`templates/` directory) for different proposal types (Personal Property, Real Estate, Combined).
 - Calculates key dates (proposal date, acceptance deadline, ad start) automatically.
-- Prompts user for auction duration to calculate end date.
+- Prompts user for auction duration to calculate end date **before folder selection**.
 - Uses OpenAI GPT-4o for:
     - Analyzing the chosen template to identify variables.
     - Extracting information from source documents (including bios and optional photo description) to fill variables.
     - Generating the final proposal in Markdown format.
-- Interactively prompts the user to fill in any information the AI couldn't find.
+- Interactively prompts the user to fill in any information the AI couldn't find, **including all variables marked as `user` in the template index (e.g., retainer, buyer's premium)**.
 - Reports OpenAI token usage for each API call.
 - Checks for required external dependencies (Tesseract, Poppler) on startup.

+## Variable Handling

+- **Variable Sources:** Each template variable is marked as `calculated`, `extracted`, or `user` in the template index JSON.
+    - `calculated`: Dates and totals computed by business logic.
+    - `extracted`: AI attempts to extract from documents, user is prompted if missing.
+    - `user`: Always prompted for user input (e.g., retainer, buyer's premium).
+- **Currency Formatting:** All currency variables are formatted as plain numbers (no `$`), and the template handles currency symbols.

 ## Setup